eascodes/100-days-code/log.md

 **Thoughts** It feels really good to get back into HTML/CSS coding after doing tutorials for so long.
 Will also be excited to incorporate some JavaScript into this website once I cross that bridge!

 **Link(s) to work** https://github.com/eascodes/recipe

+## Day 62: December 30, 2021

+**Today's Progress**: Today I worked on my recipe website, and also continued working on the Object Oriented Programming module on the FreeCodeCamp JavaScript course.

+**Thoughts** I'm happy with the basic layout of my recipe website.
+The more challenging part will be linking it to a database.

+**Link(s) to work** https://github.com/eascodes/recipe

+## Day 63: December 31, 2021

+**Today's Progress**: Today I started working through the Google SEO Starter Guide.

+**Thoughts** Learning about SEO is a bit of deviation from what I have been working on, but I decided to follow my curiosity today since I haven't learned about SEO before.

+**Link(s) to work** https://developers.google.com/search/docs/beginner/seo-starter-guide